Create Inspiring, Captivating Mission and Values

 - Creating enjoyable, focused learning and discovery experiences

-You can also visit the International Association of Facilitators (IAF) website for an example Code of Ethics and Statement of Values which every Certified Professional Facilitator (CPF©) is expected to follow.
+You can visit the International Association of Facilitators (IAF) website for an example mission and values statement.
+Also the IAF Code of Ethics and Statement of Values which every Certified Professional Facilitator (CPF©) is expected to follow.

 Guiding principles are a series of short statements that guide group behavior.
 They allow the group to self correct when dysfunctional behaviors such as gossip, back-stabbing and withholding information occurs.
 When people openly agree to abide by their own rules of behavior, this creates a climate of safety and builds trust.